-Description A DETACHED THREE BEDROOM COTTAGE.
-Accommodation Ground Floor: Entrance Vestibule, Hall, Living Room, Kitchen, Bathroom, Three Bedrooms and Rear Vestibule.
-Gross internal floor area (m2) 92 square metres or thereby.
-Neighbourhood and location The property is situated in a rural position within the hamlet of Auckengill which is approximately 10 miles north of Wick.
-Local amenities are limited however all main amenities are available within easy commuting distance.
-The property enjoys sea views.
-Age Built 1917 extended in 1976.
-Weather Light rain showers following a period of mixed weather.
+Description A detached three bedroom bungalow with detached garage.
+Accommodation GROUND FLOOR: Entrance vestibule, hall, living room, kitchen, rear vestibule, shower room and three bedrooms.
+Gross internal floor area (m2) 98 square metres or thereby.
+Neighbourhood and location The property is situated in a rural position approximately four miles from the coastal town of Wick.
+All main amenities are available within easy access.
+Surrounding properties are of a mixed residential style.
+Age c1960.
+Weather Dry and breezy, following a period of mixed weather.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney heads are of masonry construction, externally rendered.
+The chimney heads are formed in blockwork, externally rendered.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and clad in slates with tiled ridges.
-There are composite tiles to the rear extension.
-Access to the roof spaces is

-T via ceiling hatches within the hall.
+The roof is pitched and clad in concrete tiles with a tiled ridge.
+Access to the roof space is via a ceiling hatch within the hall.
 The roof is of a traditional timber frame design.
+The roof over the rear projection is flat in clad in rubberoid material.

-Deimustas fittis are Visually increased with the sixt of him and are the Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater goods are of cast iron and PVC manufacture.
-Main walls Visually inspected with the sid of himselfers where Main wans Visually inspected with the aid of binoculars where appropriate.
+Rainwater fittings Rainwater goods are of PVC manufacture.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The original section of the dwelling is of solid stone construction, externally rendered.
-The later extension appears to be of cavity blockwork construction, externally rendered.
-The bathroom extension appears to be of a single skin brickwork design, externally rendered.
-Oxionally fortuoiou.
+The main walls are of cavity blockwork construction, externally roughcast.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible. · Doors and windows were not forced open.
-The windows are mainly of a uPVC frame design equipped with double glazed sealed units.
-There is a timber framed single glazed window within the hall.
-There are uPVC framed/glazed access doors to the front and rear.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
+Windows and external doors are of a uPVC frame design equipped with double glazed sealed units.
 External decorations Not applicable.
-Conservatories / porches Not applicable.
-Communal areas Not applicable.
+Conservatories / porches Not applicable. - 0 Communal areas Not applicable.
 Garages and permanent outbuildings Visually inspected.
-There is a greenhouse to the rear side of the dwelling house.
-There are remnants of stone outbuildings within the grounds.
+There is a detached single size garage of block and brickwork construction under a flat rubberoid clad roof.
+Vehicular and pedestrian access is via timber doors.
+There is a detached timber garden room.
+This has a mono pitch, rubberoid roof and has been lined and floored internally.
 Outside areas and boundaries Visually inspected.
-There are good sized garden grounds surrounding the property mainly laid to grass.
-There is an off-road parking area laid to stone chips.
-It is understood that the site extends to 1.6 acres.
-The boundaries are formed in post and wire fencing, where present.
+The property is situated within good sized garden grounds mainly laid to grass with areas laid to stone chips and bark.
+There is an private parking area laid to concrete.
+Boundaries are formed in walls and fences.
+Ceilings Visually inspected from floor level.
+Ceilings are plasterboard/timber lined with decorative finishes.